NikoloziGagua/blacklist_manager/README.markdown

 # Blacklist Manager

-Hey there!
-This is my PHP-based web app for managing a company blacklist, built as a student project.
+This is my PHP-based web app for managing a company blacklist, this was part of a student group projext.
 It lets managers log in securely, add or remove companies from a blacklist, view or edit blacklist details, and generate reports.
-I’ve packed it with features like secure password hashing, CSRF protection, audit logging, and a beefed-up sample dataset to show it off.
+I’ve packed it with features like secure password hashing, CSRF protection, audit logging, and a sample dataset to show it off.

 ## Features